 When purchasing my property I have chosen to purchase direct from the landowner.
 I don’t want to go through the banks for a few reasons.
 First and foremost is that the landowner benefits directly from the sale of the property through a contract for deed or lease option.
 Sure, this could pose a problem for them if you default on the mortgage/lease, but you’re not going to do that are you?

 Second is credit.
-Many people, do not have sufficient credit to get a traditional mortgage without paying a higher interest rate if they’re even able to qualify in the first place.
+Many people do not have sufficient credit to get a traditional mortgage without paying a higher interest rate if they’re even able to qualify in the first place.
 Credit is debt.
 Period.
-And part of the reason of going off grid is to become debt free.
+And part of the reason for of going off grid is to become debt free.

 Who would you rather be indebted to?
 The landowner or the bank?